Walter de Clare: Life

 Little is known of Walter's life, most of it deriving from the Gesta Normannorum Ducum written by William of Jumieges.
 The first mention of Walter in the historical record is when he was granted the lordship of Netherwent, including Chepstow Castle beside the River Wye, by King Henry I of England.
 This occurred sometime before 1119.
 Walter's lordship of Netherwent or Chepstow was generally considered a feudal barony, and Walter is considered a baron by most historians.
 Walter's land grant was part of a larger series of grants by Henry in southern Wales, including some given to Walter's brother Gilbert de Clare.
 Henry also granted lands to another brother of Gilbert and Walter: Robert, who received Little Dunmow.
 These grants from the king to the Clare family helped bring them over to the royal side during the conflict between the king and his nephew William Clito over the control of Normandy in the late 1110s.

 Walter was a witness on 12 of Henry's royal charters, all before 1131.
-He also was a witness for some royal charters issued by Henry's successor, King Stephen of England, early in Stephen's reign.
+He was also a witness for some royal charters issued by Henry's successor, King Stephen of England, early in Stephen's reign.
 One was a charter issued at Henry's funeral on 4 January 1136 and another at Stephen's court at Easter 1136.
 These two charter attestations show that he was an early supporter of Stephen in the king's seizure of the throne from Henry's daughter Matilda.
 These early charters from Stephen's reign are Walter's last appearances in documents during his lifetime.
 Also in 1136 Walter was in charge of the defense of Le Sap in Normandy against Geoffrey V of Anjou.

 Walter established Tintern Abbey as a Cistercian monastery on 9 May 1131, the second Cistercian monastic house to be endowed in Britain.
 The monks for the establishment came from L'Aumône Abbey in France.
 Although the ruins of Tintern were the subject of a poem by William Wordsworth and a painting by J. M. W. Turner, these ruins are not Walter's original buildings, as little remains of them.